ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

 Applications can use the device management operations to list all device management requests, initiate a request, clear request status, get details of a request, get list of request statuses for each affected device and get request status for a specific device.

-Refer to the Device Management Requests section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.
+Refer to the Device Management Requests section of the `IBM Watson IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 Get all Device management requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~